Tines Pages and Applications Bootcamp Guide

 Finally, add an “Option” element to create a checkbox list of tools for the new user.
 Click and drag the element over to the page below the “Last Name” field and above the “Submit” button.

-Rename this element to “Tools”, and then under the list, you will want to input three tools to match the picture below.
-Use the three tools shown in the screenshot below, which are Github, Salesforce, and Crowdstrike.
+Rename this element to “Tools”, and then under the list, you will want to input three tools, which are Github, Salesforce, and Crowdstrike.
 Set this as required and select the box for “Multi select” to allow the user to pick several options on your list.

 💡Note